 Our care team respects the relationship referring physicians have with their patients.
-Call us at a Compassus location to speak with a hospice physician, admissions coordinators or other staff.
+Call us at a Compassus location to speak with an admissions coordinator, clinical director or other staff.

 - Hospice eligibility criteria, with disease-specific guidelines